 Only the adults and children named on the tenancy agreement can live in the property – you cannot sub let the property or any part of it or pass on the tenancy agreement to anybody else.

 The landlord or agent is not allowed to come into the property without giving you at least 24 hours notice – UNLESS there is a serious risk to life or the structure of the property (this is rare – for example a gas leak, water leak, excessive storm damage or if we believe that someone is lying injured or dead in the property).

 Obviously each agreement will vary slightly to reflect the details of the property – for example it may state where you can park, or whether you can have pets, or install a Sky dish etc. We will draw your attention to specific clauses in the agreement and you will sign to say you have read and understood them.

 What else can I be charged for?

-Download our Tenants Fees Information.
-(Adobe Acrobat Reader required)
+Download our Tenants Fees information for new tenants (Adobe Acrobat Reader required)

 Download our Tenants Fees Information for existing tenants (Adobe Acrobat Reader required)